Photovoltaic (Solar) Systems

 Often your installer will engage one of your behalf but you are free to engage an inspector of your own as long as they have the correct compliance competancies.
-The inspector will carry out the checks outlined in AS/NZS5033 and then issue a Record of Inspection.
+The inspector will carry out the checks outlined in AS/NZS5033 or other relevant Standard and then issue a Record of Inspection.
 They will also register your system on the WorkSafe Energy Safety's High-Risk Register.
 You can see a copy of the recorded details on the Register by looking up your address on this link.

 Reminder - an electrical inspector who has participated in the design, supervision or installation of your system is NOT allowed by regulation to inspect your system.

 Yes.
 In addition to the maintenance procedures described to you by the installer or noted in the manual provided at the time of installation there is a table in AS/NZS 5033 that sets out regular things that you can do as the owner and other things that will require technical support.